 Non-degree High School Student - A student who is enrolled in high school (not yet graduated) and also enrolled in NMU courses.
-This includes dual enrollment, concurrent enrollment, and the Marquette Alger Technical Middle College.
+This is our "Northern Promise" and includes dual enrollment, concurrent enrollment, and the Marquette Alger Technical Middle College.

 Military/Veterans - Applicants are those who qualify for VA educational benefits through former or current service in the United States Military.

 International Students - International students are those who are not U.S. citizens and not U.S. permanent residents (do not hold a "green card"/alien registration card).